lthms/soap.coffee-lthms/site/posts/i-cannot-ssh-into-my-server-anymore.md

   did just that.
 I published it to a free-plan, public Docker registry hosted on Vultr that I created for the occasion[^offline].

-[^offline]: Which means getting an off-line copy of this website is now as
+[^offline]: Which means getting an offline copy of this website is now as
     simple as calling `docker pull ams.vultrcr.com/lthms/www/soap.coffee:live`.

 [dream]: ./DreamWebsite.html